mksahakyan/dcache-api-rest/README.md

 ##### Responce

-> "ok" is the operation was succesfull, error message otherwise
+> "ok" if the operation was succesfull, error message otherwise